ksgwxfan/climate-parser/README.md

   * `monthRankAllTime()` would compare all months to each other, and return the ranks
 * Improvement of report aesthetics
   * add "--" for redundant snow values of 0 across all reports
-  * add fixed digits for all values in reports (so `52` would display as `52.0`; `1.1` would show up as `1.10`), increasing readability
 * I know I need to comment more in the code
-* Include help() docstrings for each individual function
 * Include least-snowiest years in year functions
 * Add ranks to month and year Stats functions
 * Add/check threshold to stat functions?
-* reduce redundancy of metclmt compiling by checking if I can remove the threshold bools
+* reduce redundancy of `metclmt` compiling by checking if I can remove the threshold bools
+* Value Search Statistics (some way that you can search for 90degree-plus days; days/months with x-amount or more of precip)
+* Revamp month and year stats functions to give broader-base of data; more of a table-summary, perhaps
+* Make an annual Average Temperatures Graph; daily and day-centered weekly; day-centered monthly
+* Check reports and ranks for unnecessary exclusions (i.e. max amount of rain and snow days/amts)
+* Remove `checkdate` calls from customStats

 [&#8679; back to Contents](#contents)